laurajsdias/test-devsecops-actionnetwork/README.md

 DELIVERED:
 - Code to provision almost automatically 3 web servers on AWS via an auto scaling group working behind a load balancer.
 - A basic HTML page file uploaded to S3 that also gives names to the instances to test the load balancer working.
-- Encrypted access to the website via the load balancer (using self-signed certificate)
+- Encrypted access to the website via the load balancer (using self-signed certificate as an example)
 - A UserData script encoded on the LaunchTemplate that installs yum-cron and uses a customized yum-cron.conf file (uploaded to S3) that schedules security and package updates every 24h.
 - Scripts to create bucket, upload necessary files to S3, generate certificate and do the lauching of the Cloudformation stacks.

 NOT DELIVERED:
 - Automatic scale and descale based on simulated load.
-But I've tested it manually installing the stress package (install-stress-util-ec2.sh) in all servers and putting manually a threshold for CPU usage and it worked.
+But I've tested it manually installing the stress package (install-stress-util-ec2.sh) in all servers and putting manually a threshold for CPU usage and it worked (the command used on the servers was "stress -c 8").
 - Method to automatically update or replace servers upon updates and test them to check if everything is ok before going in 'production'.

 IDEAS TO MAKE MORE PRODUCTION-READY:
 - Remove hardcoded stuff like AccountID, credentials and create secrets.
 - Improve the process so it has minimal manual steps.
 For example:
  . create the S3-Read-Only IAM Role through the web-servers-stack (i've tried, but I'm missing some detail and it's not working).
  . use Cloudformation to provision the infra and code automatically in an ElasticBeanStack environment, and remove the step of uploading the files to S3.

- >>> Address to the one I launched: https://
+ >>> **Address to the one I launched: https://**

 ### 🔽 Refs

-Auto-scaling groups and Elastic Load Balancing AWS Basics for Beginners - Full Course - YouTube Scale policy amazon ec2 - How to add a scaling policy to an auto scaling group using Cloud Formation or AWS CLI - Stack Overflow yum-cron Scheduling updates in Linux using yum-cron | Enable Sysadmin (redhat.com) VPC and subnets creation Enterprise Level AWS Infrastructure – Architecture Scaffolding – Grape Up AWS - Creating VPC with CloudFormation - 2020 (bogotobogo.com) Cloudformation template for setting up VPC and subnets for Fargate (github.com) UserData to make configurations during launch amazon web services - Configure ECS Cluster Instance Configuration using YAML file - Stack Overflow
+**Auto-scaling groups and Elastic Load Balancing** AWS Basics for Beginners - Full Course - YouTube **Scale policy amazon ec2** - How to add a scaling policy to an auto scaling group using Cloud Formation or AWS CLI - Stack Overflow
-Cloudformation examp
+**yum-cron** Scheduling updates in Linux using yum-cron | Enable Sysadmin (redhat.com) **VPC and subnets creation** Enterprise Level AWS Infrastructure – Architecture Scaffolding – Grape Up AWS - Creating VPC with CloudFormation - 2020 (bogotobogo.com) Cloudformation template for setting up VPC and subnets for Fargate (github.com) **UserData to make configurations during launch amazon web services** - Configure ECS Cluster Instance Configuration using YAML file - Stack Overflow
-le Cloud Infrastructure as Code – AWS Cloud Formation – Grape Up Http to https redirect amazon web services - HTTP to HTTPS redirect in CloudFormation template for ECS Fargate - Stack Overflow
+**Cloudformation example** Cloud Infrastructure as Code – AWS Cloud Formation – Grape Up **Http to https redirect amazon web services** - HTTP to HTTPS redirect in CloudFormation template for ECS Fargate - Stack Overflow
-Generate self-signing certificate Create AWS ELB with Self-Signed SSL Cert | by Francis Yeo | Medium
+**Generate self-signing certificate** Create AWS ELB with Self-Signed SSL Cert | by Francis Yeo | Medium